-&lt;sup>10 Beacon Sustainability and climate resilience vision (beaconny.gov)
+10 Beacon Sustainability and climate resilience vision (beaconny.gov)

-&lt;sup>11 A 40% reduction from the State's 1990 base year is approximately equivalent to a 31% reduction from the City of Beacon's 2021 levels.
+11 A 40% reduction from the State's 1990 base year is approximately equivalent to a 31% reduction from the City of Beacon's 2021 levels.
 This reflects improvements to the energy grid made by New York State since 1990, according to the 2022 Statewide GHG Emissions Report.

-Thus, this Plan aims to reduce annual emissions to 2,126 MTCO2e by 2030.
-This target encompasses the emissions sources included in the 2021 GHG inventory, which covers the City's Scope 1 emissions, its Scope 2 emissions, and two categories of its Scope 3 emissions: employee commute and handling solid waste.
+Scope 1 emissions, its Scope 2 emissions12, and two categories of its Scope 3 emissions: employee commute and handling solid waste.